 Nigella sativa is known to have antibacterial properties in vitro and have shown efficacy against both gram positive and gram negative bacteria as well as yeast which has been noted to influence anti-biotic resistant bacteria.
-Due to all the aforementioned and how an in vitro study noted complete eradication of heliobacter pylori within an hour it has been investigated for reducing this particular bacteria in humans where supplementation of 2g of the seed extract of nigella sativa (in addition to 40mg omeprazole) was able to eradicate two thirds (66.7%) of a heliobacter pylori infection, whereas lower (1g) and higher (3g) doses were less effective at 47.6-47.8%.
+Due to all the aforementioned and how an in vitro study noted complete eradication of helicobacter pylori within an hour it has been investigated for reducing this particular bacteria in humans where supplementation of 2g of the seed extract of nigella sativa (in addition to 40mg omeprazole) was able to eradicate two thirds (66.7%) of a helicobacter pylori infection, whereas lower (1g) and higher (3g) doses were less effective at 47.6-47.8%.
 The reference therapy (clarithromycin, amoxicillin, omeprazole) reached 82.6% eradication but was statistically comparable to 2g nigella sativa.
-The combination of an antibiotic or two with a proton pump inhibitor (omeprazole) tends to be standard therapy for the eradication of heliobacter pylori and nigella sativa has not yet been tested in isolation.
+The combination of an antibiotic or two with a proton pump inhibitor (omeprazole) tends to be standard therapy for the eradication of helicobacter pylori and nigella sativa has not yet been tested in isolation.

-Nigella sativa appears to have anti-ulcer properties against the heliobacter pylori bacteria, with a potency somewhat comparable to a clarithromycin and amoxicillin combination therapy.
+Nigella sativa appears to have anti-ulcer properties against the helicobacter pylori bacteria, with a potency somewhat comparable to a clarithromycin and amoxicillin combination therapy.
 It has not yet been tested in isolation, but alongside a proton pump inhibitor (omeprazole)